  Supplier Meter Registration Agent (SMRA)

-

 The CRA Service shall provide inbound and outbound interfaces as summarised in the following table.
 In addition to these defined flows, the CRA system (though screen printing facilities) shall be able to issue ad-hoc reports when requested to from BSCCo Ltd. These will be paper based and sent in manual form to the designated recipient.

 Each interface requirement is described in detail below.